shtnsl/math-sdk/games/0_0_cluster/readme.txt

 #### Freegame:
 Same basegame rule, except grid positions have multipliers.
 Grid positions start in a 'deactivated' state.
-Once one win occurs, the position is 'activated' starting with a 1x multiplier - for every winning cluster, the multiplier value at that position is doubled (up to 512x)
+Once one win occurs, the position is 'activated' starting with a 1x multiplier - for every winning cluster, the multiplier value at that position is increased by +1 for every winning position.
-There is a global multiplier, which increases by +1 for every freespin and does not reset on each spin A minimum of 3 scatters are required for re-triggers
+A minimum of 3 scatters are required for re-triggers